 My son had a horrible diaper blow out on the way to a babywearing meeting.
-I took him straight to the bathroom and threw out his clothes from the waist down.
+I took him straight to the bathroom and threw out his clothes from the waist down, I´m glad I had an extra spare his new baby clothes.
 Normally at that point I would have gotten back in the car and gone home, but a babywearing meeting is a reasonable place to have toddlers wandering around half naked, so I rucked him and continued to the meeting.
 Then I wrapped him in a BWCC back to the car afterwards.
 People might have thought it strange that he didn’t have shoes on in March, but no one could tell he was pantless.

 So I was going to this wedding, and it was kind of a big deal that I was able to bring Cassie (a few weeks old at the time) because other than her, the thing was NO KIDS.
 I was nervous from the start about being able to keep her quiet since I knew she was a special exception, being a newborn and all.

 We got there by driving from our house in Ohio to Minneapolis, which was about 750 miles away (~14.5 hours including stops to nurse).
 Since we had the baby with us, we knew it would have to be done over 2 days if we wanted to have any hope of us being sentient, and of her being easy during the wedding itself.
 We stayed in Madison overnight and finished the drive in the morning.
 We arrived at the hotel in Minneapolis around 3:30, and thought we had it made since the wedding was only a few minutes away and started at 5.
 However, check-in etc. took a whole half hour (ridic, since I was only 2nd in line, but they were hella slow).
 We finally got to the room around 4 and started getting ourselves ready, but between me having to both shower/dress and nurse her, we left the hotel way behind schedule.